 DatabaseComplex flows needing audit trailsSlower reads, but persistent and queryable

-For production applications, Redis is the standard choice.
+For production USSD applications, Redis is the standard choice.
 Set your TTL to match the USSD session timeout (180 seconds) so stale sessions clean themselves up.

 import redis